Find a pre-screened local mold removal specialist Free Estimate

 There is some disagreement among health care professionals about whether or not exposure to mold can actually cause asthma, but there is definitely a link between mold and asthma.
-Exposure to household mold can make asthma worse in people previously diagnosed with the condition and it can cause asthma-like symptoms in people that did not previously have the condition.
+The exposure to mold in your home can make asthma worse in people previously diagnosed with the condition and it can cause asthma-like symptoms in people that did not previously have the condition.
 This is because certain types of molds produce allergens.
 Alternaria, cladosporium, and aspergillius are common types of mold that are known to produce allergens that affect humans.
 These allergens can cause allergic reactions in sensitive individuals.
 The allergic reactions are usually a result of the body’s misidentification of the mold spores.
 Once your body makes a mistake of this kind it will continue to make the same mistake every time it encounters that particular mold allergen.

 If you were never diagnosed with asthma before, prolonged exposure to mold in the home may cause you to develop asthma-like symptoms.
 Your chest may feel tight, you may have difficulty getting enough air, and you may begin to wheeze loudly.

-Treatment for mold-related asthma is similar to the treatment for any other kind of asthma and symptoms can usually be managed with proper treatment.
+Treatment for asthma due to mold exposure is similar to the treatment for any other kind of asthma and symptoms can usually be managed with proper treatment.
 Treatment may include medications taken regularly to prevent symptoms, like inhaled corticosteroids (such as beclomethasone, budesonide, ciclesonide, fluticasone and mometasone) and long-acting beta agonists (such as salmeterol and formoterol), as well as medications taken on an as-needed basis when symptoms flare up, like short-acting beta agonists (such as albuterol and levalbuterol).
 While these medications can make breathing much easier, they can also have unwanted side effects such as tremors, sweating, and insomnia.
 Always be sure to discuss the risks and benefits of any type of asthma medications with your doctor.

 In order to reduce or eliminate symptoms of asthma due to mold exposure, it will be necessary for you to avoid further exposure to mold as much as possible.
-In fact, continued exposure to mold may cause symptoms to get worse and asthma attacks to increase in both frequency and severity.
+In fact, continued exposure to mold may cause these symptoms to get worse and asthma attacks to increase in both frequency and severity.
 If your symptoms are severe, your doctor may recommend that you not return home until the mold has been removed from your home.
 Ask your doctor about the link between mold and asthma symptoms and what you can do to best manage and reduce your symptoms.

-Since mold-related asthma or asthma-like symptoms will likely just get worse without treatment, we encourage you not to delay seeking medical treatment.
+Since asthma due to mold exposure or asthma-like symptoms will likely just get worse without treatment, we encourage you not to delay seeking medical treatment.
 Any mold discovered in your home needs to be remediated as soon as possible.
-Asthma can become quite serious and permanent damage to the bronchial tubes (called airway remodeling) can result from uncontrolled asthma, causing permanent breathing problems.
-Note that other health problems can also result from exposure to household mold, which can complicate matters.
-Getting prompt medical treatment can prevent life-long problems.
+Asthma can become quite serious and can cause permanent damage to the bronchial tubes (called airway remodeling) as a result of uncontrolled asthma.
+This may cause lifelong breathing problems.
+(Note that other health problems can also result from exposure to household mold, which can further complicate matters).
+Getting prompt medical treatment can prevent the occurrence of additional lifelong health issues.

-(1)EPA: Asthma Triggers
+EPA: Asthma Triggers